chromaui/chromatic-docs/src/content/configuration/ischromatic.md

 In rare instances, component behavior may need to be tailored for Chromatic testing environments.
 For example, disabling animations or lazy loading can improve test reliability.
 Use `isChromatic` in your component code for this customization.

-Note: install `chromatic` as a standard dependency in this scenario, not a dev-dependency.
+Note: ensure that `chromatic` is available as a dependency in production code in this scenario.

 Exercise caution when using `isChromatic` directly in your component code.
 Our recommended practice is to make this behavior controllable via props so that you can utilize `isChromatic` within your Storybook configuration or stories.
 This offers a cleaner separation of concerns and keeps your component code agnostic to its testing environment.